 Schatz recounted the story of how Kennedy traveled to Samoa in 2019 to discourage people from taking the measles vaccine which ultimately led to an outbreak in which thousands of people were infected and 83, mostly children, died.

 Most of Trump’s other nominees are living up to their sorry track records.
-Ex-Fox news host Pete Hegseth has shown his true colors as a loudmouth ex platoon sergeant hyping up his tough guy act to try to compensate for the fact that he is totally out of her depth.
+Ex-Fox news host Pete Hegseth has shown his true colors as a loudmouth ex platoon sergeant hyping up his tough guy act to try to compensate for the fact that he is totally out of his depth.
 We warned, based on watching her carefully during the foreclosure crisis in Florida, that Pam Bondi was a corrupt political hack, a lousy prosecutor but (at least at the level of Florida) an effective bureaucratic infighter.
 Her limited legal skills are being exposed, most recently with the dismissal of the Department of Justice cases against James Comey and Letitia James.
 We could easily continue with Scott Bessent and ICE Barbie but the point should be clear: Trump repeatedly chose un or seriously underqualified candidates for their ability to deliver soundbites.
 And now these empty suits are doing great harm, in RFJ Jr.’s case, along predicted lines.

 Back to the excoriating Journal editorial.
 Its opener is suitably pointed: